How to treat a collapsed disc

 - Spinal injections

-Some patients also benefit from alternative therapies such as Pilates, yoga, acupuncture, chiropractic medicine, and massage therapy.
-Patients should discuss medication and exercise programs with their physicians before undergoing surgical intervention to reduce the risk of serious complications or further injury inherent in surgery.
+Some patients also benefit from alternative therapies such as Pilates, yoga, acupuncture, chiropractic medicine and massage therapy.
+Patients should discuss medication and exercise programs with their doctors before undergoing surgical intervention to reduce the risk of serious complications or further injury inherent in surgery.
+In many cases, people dealing with debilitating pain and other symptoms from a collapsed disc are able to find the relief they need by finding the right combination of nonsurgical treatments to relieve pain and improve range of motion.

-If conservative and alternative treatments fail, determine the least invasive efficacious surgical treatment possible.
-The minimally invasive, outpatient procedures performed by the orthopedic surgeons at Laser Spine Institute utilize endoscopic technology.
-LSI’s procedures require a smaller incision than traditional open back surgery, allowing patients to encounter fewer risks and enjoy a much shorter recovery time.
-Contact Laser Spine Institute today for more information.
+If conservative and alternative treatments are unable to provide long-term relief, surgery can become an option.
+The outpatient procedures performed by the orthopedic surgeons and neurosurgeons at Laser Spine Institute use minimally invasive technology that allows for a streamlined outpatient experience.
+Our procedures require a smaller incision than traditional open back surgery, offering our patients less risk of complication and a shorter recovery time.^ Contact Laser Spine Institute today for more information.